 Some global settings allow derivated operation, such as querying an external (PostGre) database, or changing some technical performance features.

-The configuration documentation is splitted into sections, each addressing a key feature of the dashboard.
+The configuration documentation is split into sections, each addressing a key feature of the dashboard.

 - Configuration: Rendering location